 Lincoln accomplished his goal while visiting Council Bluffs.
 He ended up purchasing the 17 plots of land to use as collateral for a personal loan.
 These 17 plots of land were located between 9th and 16th Avenue here in Council Bluffs.

-Next time you have friends or family in town, take them to see the Lincoln Collection Exhibit at the Union Pacific Railroad Museum where you can view artifacts from his life and learn more about the Union Pacific’s Founding Father!
-For lunch, stop by Lincoln’s Pub and take an Instagram shot in front of their beautiful Lincoln mural.
+Next time you have friends or family in town, take them to see the Lincoln Collection Exhibit at the Union Pacific Railroad Museum where you can view artifacts from his life and learn more about Union Pacific’s Founding Father!
+(Please note that the Union Pacific Railroad Museum is currently closed due to COVID-19) For lunch, stop by Lincoln’s Pub and take an Instagram shot in front of their beautiful Lincoln mural.
 After your trip to the museum and lunch, stop by the Lincoln Monument for a beautiful view of Council Bluffs.

 The information in this blog was provided by The Union Pacific Railroad Museum and the Historic General Dodge House.